What is self-care and how do I do it? (Tip: Ask yourself these questions)

 But first, what is self-care?
 And how do you do it?

-"The way I think about it is that it's this conscious decision to think, feel and behave in ways that promote physical, psychological and emotional well-being," psychotherapist and clinical social worker Lisa Ferentz told TODAY.
+"The way I think about it is that it's this conscious decision to think, feel and behave in ways that promote physical, psychological and emotional well-being," Lisa Ferentz, psychotherapist and founder of The Ferentz Institute, told TODAY.
 "It requires an inward focus.
 So in part, it's about a willingness to put yourself first."

-RELATED: Stress relief: Relaxation tips from people who know how to chill

-If you browse #selfcare on Facebook or Instagram, you might think self-care is all about fancy manicures, tropical vacations and gooey plates of brownies.
+You might think self-care is all about fancy manicures, tropical vacations and gooey plates of brownies.
 And while rest and relaxation — and nutrition — are certainly pillars of self-care, it's really something that starts on a deeper, more internal level.

 There are two parts to self-care: first, asking yourself how you're feeling, and then, acting on whatever needs you have at that moment.